Originally appeared in the Washington Post on 10-13-2010.

 The analysis comes on the heels of reports about problems in administering federal money earmarked for affordable housing.
 In January, the county had to return $2 million that federal housing officials had granted for affordable housing projects because the county didn’t spend the money within a five-year period.
 And in October 2008, the county nearly lost $5 million in HUD’s HOME Investment Partnerships Program.

 Coalition and PRISCM officials said they know that Rushern L. Baker III, who won the Democratic nomination for county executive last month, has a host of challenges facing him when he takes office in December, including improving education, expanding commercial development and lowering crime.
 But they hope that housing will be at the forefront.
+Check out this new slot game to play at Wizardslots.

 Baker and his transition team will review the report, said James Adams, a spokesman for Baker.
 The county’s overwhelming Democratic majority makes the de facto general election.